moan0s/alertbot/README.md

 # Local testing Setup

-Also you might want to test the bot on your local machine but send webhooks to a public server.
+You might want to test the bot on your local machine but send webhooks to a public server.
 To do that use a domain e.g. webbhook.example.com and configure nginx as reverse proxy for port 4242 for this domain.

 ## Connect